What motivates you to succeed in life? If you’re sitting there, perplexed, keep reading.

 Research found that people are 65 percent more likely to meet a goal after committing to another person.
 Their chances of success increase to 95% when they build in on-going meetings with their partners to check-in on their progress.

 Find someone who has goals similar to you.
-Together, create a plan of attack so that each of you is inspiring one another to commit to your actions.
+Together, create a plan of attack so that each of you is inspiring the other to commit to specific actions.

 3. Celebrate Your Small Wins